GrapesJS/grapesjs/docs/getting-started.md

 ## Start from the canvas

 The first step is to define the interface of our editor and for this purpose we gonna start from basic HTML layouts.
-Finding a common structure for the UI of any project is not an easy task that's why GrapesJS prefers to keep this process as simple as possible, by providing just few helpers but letting the user define the interface in a more flexible way.
+Finding a common structure for the UI of any project is not an easy task that's why GrapesJS prefers to keep this process as simple as possible, by providing just few helpers but letting the user define the whole interface, this guarantees maximum flexibility.
 The main part of the GrapesJS editor is the canvas, this is where you gonna create the whole structure of your templates and you definitely can't miss it.
 Let's try to initiate the editor with just the canvas and no panels.

 <<< @/docs/.vuepress/components/demos/DemoCanvasOnly.html